sobitd/e-fundi/README.md

 # e-fundi
-This is a web app that focuses on creating a platform where buyers and sellers of skills converge
+This is a web app that focuses on creating a platform that will connect fundis and their clients by enabling clients to post jobs/projects and enable fundis to choose projects they can deliver on.f

 1
-## quiz-board
+## Team
-2
+Byron odhiambo Product Owner
- By Daniel Sobit
+Daniel Sobit scrum Master
-3
-​
-4
+Alvin Ndung'u Developer
+Daniel Okebiro Developer

 ##                      Table of Contents
 5
 ​
 6